futurice/sns-push-notification-service/README.md

 - There *is no* functionality for managing platform applications or permissions.
 Do these through SNS console.
 - There *is no* support for email/SMS/SQS/HTTP/... subscriptions.
 This service is designed for mobile apps, and not to be a generic all-purpose push service.
 - There *is no* configurable authorization logic, or multiple authentication schemes.
 There is only admin token for all operations and restricted consumer token.
-- There *is no* state on the server side, i.e., all client information, subscriptions and so on are stored in SNS, not on this service.
-This means client devices (mobile apps) must keep their device IDs and subscription IDs stored somewhere.

 Push requests for functionality listed with "no" will probably be rejected - even though those features would be useful for some people, not everything is worth added complexity.